 Angela injured her ankle while being evacuated during Hurricane Sandy.
 After being poorly handled in a rehab facility, she developed a very large pressure ulcer on the backside of her hip.
 After numerous attempts, she was unable to acquire the proper hospital bed from Medicare.
 Giants of Generosity negotiated a reduced price on a bariatric hospital bed and had it delivered, and Angela is now able

-Alexis had been living on park benches and in shelters for over a year, after her apartment building burned down.
+Alexis had been living on park benches and in shelters for over a year after her apartment building had burned down.
 The Center for Food Action helped her find an apartment.
 She then called Giants of Generosity, who assisted her with food and clothing, until she could move-in and receive a donated bed from Westwood Sleep Centers.